Skip to main content

 Will it affect breastfeeding?❌ No

-Will it permanently lose sensitivity?❌ No (95%+ fully recover)
+Will it lose sensitivity on a long-term basis?❌ No (95%+ fully recover)

 Will it change areola appearance?❌ No